jackmilless/nonogram_solver/README.md

 # Nonogram solver
 ## Project description
 Terminal-based automatic nonogram solver.
-Takes hints (numbers) from nonogram board as input and applies logic to solve puzzle.
+Takes numbers (hints) from nonogram board as input and applies logic to solve puzzle.

+A nonogram is a puzzle in which there is a hidden image in a rectangular grid that is revealed when the puzzle is completed.
+Each row and column is neighbored by a series of numbers indicating lengths of the continuous sequences of colored/painted squares that must appear in that line.
+Each sequence must be satisfied and separated by at least one unmarked square.

 ## How to run
 `python nonogram_solver.py`

 The program will ask the following two queries:
 ```
 Enter row values, rows separated by commas